Two Dozen and One Greyhounds: Plot

 The Simpson family's dog, Santa's Little Helper, runs away from home to the dog racing track, where he mates with a female greyhound named She's The Fastest.
 She gives birth to a litter of 25 puppies after her owner, the Rich Texan, gives her to the Simpsons.
 They quickly become too difficult to manage, so Homer and Marge try giving them away.
-They soon find that the puppies do not like being separated, so Mr. Burns offers to take them all.
+Though several of the citizens are willing to adopt the puppies, they are unable to do so as the puppies do not like being separated, so Mr. Burns offers to take them all.
 Fearing he will mistreat them, Lisa persuades her parents to refuse Burns' offer, but he and Smithers secretly steal the puppies.

 After Chief Wiggum casually remarks that Burns has the puppies, Bart and Lisa sneak into Burns Manor.
 They are surprised to see him bathing and doting on the dogs.
 One of them stands up on its hind legs, reminding Burns of actor Rory Calhoun; he names this one "Little Monty."
 Bart and Lisa learn that he plans to kill the other 24 puppies and make a tuxedo from their pelts when he performs a song, using his wardrobe of macabre clothing fashioned from animal hides to make several costume changes.

 Bart and Lisa slip inside the mansion to retrieve the litter.
 The children and puppies slide down a laundry chute to the basement, where Burns and Smithers are waiting for them.
 To trick Burns into freeing the puppies, Bart mixes them up so that he cannot tell which one is Little Monty.
 After Little Monty stands on Burns' command, Bart reels a clothesline so that socks dangle overhead to get all the puppies to stand.
 Burns briefly considers killing all the puppies and the children, but cannot bring himself to do it since they all remind him of Calhoun.
-The Simpsons then let Burns keep the puppies, who grow to become world champion racing dogs and earn him millions of dollars in prize money, depressing Homer.
+The Simpsons then let Burns keep the puppies, who grow to become world champion racing dogs and earn him millions of dollars in prize money.
+Marge visits the basement to find a depressed Homer having apparently hanged himself, only for it to be revealed that Homer is clinging to a roof beam, batting the lightbulb in an effort to cheer himself up.